In this article, I’m going to show you how to get your song produced in FL studio ready for mixing and mastering.

 Include the song Name and Tempo information in the folder name.

-When rendering dialog box popped up make sure to set all settings as shown on the picture.
+When the rendering dialog box popped up make sure to set all settings as shown on the picture.

 Now just hit “Start” and give FL studio several minutes to complete the task.